perama-v/perama-v.github.io/docs/cairo/account_abstraction.md

 ## L1 to L2 Onboarding to a new account

 To make a new account, a contract must be deployed.
-A contract may be selected from a library of well-scutinized contracts for different use cases.
+A contract may be selected from a library of well-scrutinized contracts for different use cases.
 E.g,.
-Single-owner, multi-owner, or more specialised variants such as nonce-less accounts for exotic pruposes.
+Single-owner, multi-owner, or more specialised variants such as nonce-less accounts for exotic purposes.

 A user will likely experience an interface that combines key elements involved in onboarding to L2: